 - changes in your mood, sleep, or eating patterns

 If you’re experiencing any of the above symptoms, see your doctor.
-If your doctor does not suggest a blood test, ask whether you should have one.
+If your doctor doesn’t suggest a blood test, ask whether you should have one.

 Risk factors for low cholesterol include having a family history of the condition, being on statins or other blood pressure treatment programs, and having untreated clinical depression.